-After an unusual 2020 campaign, baseball aims to return to relative normalcy in 2021 with a planned 162-game season.
+After an unusual 2020 campaign, baseball is back to relative normalcy in 2021.
 Granted, COVID-19 and its related restrictions still have a presence – meaning there’s still a chance for players to miss some time as a result of the virus.

 That said, a lot of unknowns have been eliminated compared to last season, and MLB futures wagering on end-of-season honors such as the Cy Young Award once again mostly involve weighing the risks one normally would have pre-2020.

-As customary, there’s a formidable leaderboard for the award given to the best pitcher in each league as spring training opens across baseball.
-The page below looks at the updated Cy Young odds at sportsbooks and highlights some of the favorites, mid-level contenders and potential darkhorse candidates.
+The page below looks at the updated Cy Young odds at sportsbooks and highlights some of the favorites and potential darkhorse candidates.

 MLB Cy Young odds